meglecz/mkCOInr/doc/content/tutorial.rst

 Download BOLD sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command will download all sequences and lineages for all taxa on the taxon_list from BOLD.
+The :ref:`download_bold.pl <download_bold_reference>` script will download all sequences and lineages from BOLD for all taxa on the taxon_list.

 The data/bold_taxon_list_2022-02-24.txt taxon list file is constructed manually from taxa on `NCBI Taxonomy  <https://www.boldsystems.org/index.php/TaxBrowser_Home>`_.
 This might need to be updated later.
 Each taxa on the list has less than 500M specimen records on BOLD.

+Alternativelly, it is also possible to use a list of large taxa (e.g. Arthropoda) and ask the sript to cut up large taxa to subtaxa if they have more then *max_record_n* sepcimen records.
+However, this solution have some pitfalls (see :ref:`description of download_bold.pl <download_bold_reference>`).

 .. code-block:: bash